pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "If you do not love yourself entirely and actively ensure your own needs are met, you will find it difficult to do the same for others."
 --Zaid Dahhaj

+"The Chinese are more humble, respectful, and rules-bound, while Americans are more arrogant, egalitarian, and rules-averse.
+I've observed that while the Chinese are more interested in asking questions and learning, Americans are more interested in telling you what they think."
+--Ray Dalio, *The Changing World Order*

 "One last drink, please."
 --Jack Daniels (allegedly his last words)